end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 ## RTTTL to MIDI

 Copy & paste a valid song in RTTTL format in the Command Input section.
-Press the RTTTL 2 MIDI&nbsp;button to convert the melody to the MIDI sound format and automatically play the melody.
+Press the RTTTL 2 MIDI button to convert the melody to the MIDI sound format and automatically play the melody.

 {{< pleasenote >}}
   Note that MIDI sound format offers much better playback capabilities and sound quality than beeping each tone.
 See my post about my MIDI library for more details: [libMIDI - A C++ open-source library for generating single tone melodies in MIDI format](/libmidi-a-c-open-source-library-for-generating-single-tone-melodies-in-midi-format/).